dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 # Flask(-Apache2-wsgi-Python3-Ubuntu) Docker image

-Environment set up to run Flask app, while Flask app uses Apache 2 (while wsgi, Python 3 are also important).
+Environment set up to run Flask app.

-In other words, resulting Docker container, created from this image, would have:
+To be more specific, resulting Docker container, created from this image, would have:

 - Apache (running web server);